OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/python-function-components.md

 ```

 In this example, the inputs and outputs are defined as arguments of the
 `split_text_lines` function.
-This lets Kubeflow Pipelines pass the path to the
+This lets OpenDataology Pipelines pass the path to the
 source data file and the paths to the output data files into the function.

 To accept a file as an input parameter, use one of the following type annotations: